taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Amana: **"Dr. Suh, onde estamos indo?"**

-*translate: "Dr. Suh, where are we going?"*
+*translation: "Dr. Suh, where are we going?"*

 ### Page 9